User User name Password

 all good news.

-This message has been edited since posting.
-Last time this message was edited on 12 April 2008 15:47
+This message has been edited since its posting.
+Latest edit was made on 12 Apr 2008 @ 3:47

 pssh.
 If BBC wants on Xbox, they should just purchase a distribution license for XBLive like anyone else.
 Microsoft is integrating the Xbox dashboard into Windows Vista Ultimate computers (optional), to enable additional PC/Xbox cross compatibility.
 Microsoft's take on the whole BBC iPlayer was to have it able to be viewed/used by Windows Media Center while still retaining full functionality of the features available IN Windows Media Center in the first place.
 The BBC didn't like the idea of the iPlayer integrated with WMC and its recording abilities0, so they backed out.
 (They were afraid of people using it to steal their media) They wanted Microsoft to pay them additional money for WMC compatibility.